Poor person: United Kingdom

-Poor person in United States
+United States

 In the United States, states did not begin to adopt in forma pauperis until around 1892.
 The federal in forma pauperis statute allows indigent persons to proceed in the federal courts, yet further provides that courts can dismiss frivolous actions.
 A frivolous action lacks a reasonable basis in law or fact.
 The main provision of the modern federal in forma pauperis statute, 28 U.S.C. § 1915(a), enables indigents to file civil actions in the federal courts without paying a filing fee.
 Thus, the federal courts are at least theoretically open to even the most impoverished litigants.
 The in forma pauperis statute, however, is conditional: under section 1915(d), a court may dismiss an in forma pauperis complaint if satisfied that the action is frivolous.

 The chances of obtaining this status are mostly slim.
 If an application is denied, the court will likely require the person to re-file his/her brief in booklet format to docket the petition.
 While the preponderance of cases in which an IFP application is denied are civil cases, pauperism status has been denied in criminal cases too.
 Despite this fact, the status is now used mainly by prisoners.
 Many in forma pauperis plaintiffs are state prisoners proceeding pro se against prison officials and guards.
 In 1983, for example, state prisoners filed over 17,000 civil rights complaints.
 The search for equality also for poor persons focuses on the identification of fundamental rights, whether under equal protection or substantive due process.
 The present Supreme Court, however, does not adhere to an egalitarian approach in its definition of fundamental rights—the Court is willing to grant minimal protection, not equal protection, to indigents.
 Therefore, the Court has defined the fundamental right of access narrowly, focusing on the "meaningfulness" of the access, and has refused to recognize a fundamental right of equal treatment in the courts, even in criminal cases.

 Today, potential critiques of a uniform and comprehensive in forma pauperis standard include the unpredictability of federal funding to finance fee waivers, an uptick in false claims of poverty, and the inappropriateness of applying a national standard across states where costs of living vary.